NikhilKalloli/Spotify-clone/README.md

 **Second View:**
 ![Extended view](https://github.com/NikhilKalloli/Spotify-clone/assets/123582746/bfaa2c3f-3ae3-4f81-bd04-d65e35be23b0)

-## Installation 🛠️
+## Installation 🛠️(Optional)

 The only installation required for this project is a VS Code extension to host the website locally.
 I recommend using "Live Server" for an optimal experience.
+The installation process is Optional just run it Locally following the below instructions.

 ## Run Locally 🏃